darnocer/blog/content/blog/reading-habit.md

 ## <span className="list-heading">Keep your book where you read</span>
 I set my Kindle on the end table in the living room where I usually sit in the morning when I drink my matcha (or coffee) so that it's easy to remember to pick up the device and start reading.
-On an ideal day, I'll read for 2-3 hours.
+On an ideal day, I'll read for 2-3 hours across two sessions.
 But since this isn't always possible, reading first thing in the morning before I start my day ensures I get at least 15/20 minutes of reading time in (because lawd knows, I'm not skipping caffeine). (_Make it obvious_)

 ## <span className="list-heading">Quit if it sucks</span>
 I have a rule— If I'm not loving a book, then I simply stop reading it.
 It's okay to quit.
 It's okay to not finish books.
 Reading should be pleasurable, and be an experience that brings you joy.
 Nothing kills my reading habit more quickly than trying to slog through a book I'm not excited to read. (_Make it easy_)